top of page

 Marketing materials

 I also designed a few graphics that showcase what the brand looks like out in the open.
-These include posters, a shopping bag and social media posts.
+These include banners & posters, merchandise and social media posts.

 Prototype button.png